using MTH229

 0.03465735902085385

-The find_zero function is actually an interface to various root-finding algorithms.
-When called as above – with two intial starting points – it uses a bracketing approach as discussed here, though with a different notion of the midpoint.
+function is actually an interface to various root-finding algorithms.
+When called as above – with two initial starting points – it uses a bracketing approach as discussed here, though with a different notion of the midpoint.

 fzero(f, 0, 1)